 The Vocal Arts Department guides motivated students to develop their voices and performance abilities, study classical, jazz and contemporary song repertoire, and explore the art of songwriting.
-SPCPA Vocal Arts graduates are prepared for one of two college-conservatory paths of study: Vocal Performance at top-level conservatories, or cutting edge Songwriting programs.
+SPCPA Vocal Arts graduates are prepared for cutting-edge Songwriting programs.

 Vocal Arts: Singer-Songwriter students will develop their voices, learn to accompany themselves on an instrument, and begin to work with current music technology.
 The Singer-Songwriter Capstone Senior Recital and Senior Practicum projects will showcase students’ abilities as performers, songwriters, and music producers.